armandabiri99/AWS_Multi_Tier_Webapp_Infra/README.md

 ## 🧾 License

-MIT License — free for personal and educational use.
+Apache License 2.0 — free for personal and educational use.

 ---